Admission Policies, Requirements, Procedures

 The following majors require that students be screened beyond the regular SIU Carbondale admission requirements before entering directly into the programs: automotive technology, aviation flight, aviation management, business and administration, biomedical engineering, civil engineering, computer engineering, electrical engineering, mechanical engineering, dental hygiene, public safety management, music, nursing, physical therapist assistant, radiologic sciences, and teacher education programs.

-In most cases, students may apply for any major in any term.
-However, a few majors at SIU permit new students to enter in the fall semester only.
+In most cases, students may apply for any major in any term; however, a few majors at SIU Carbondale permit new students to enter in the fall semester only.
 They are: architectural studies, dental hygiene, fashion studies, interior design, physical therapist assistant and radiologic sciences.
 For transfer students, admission to architectural studies and interior design in spring or summer will be considered individually.

 Mortuary Science and Funeral Service offers major courses beginning in the fall only, but will permit students to begin in the spring and summer terms to take non-major courses.